mmhansen/campers-of-fcc/README.md

-# Campers of FCC
+# Campfire Stories
+# Temporarily broken as I update the development/deployment process.

 This project uses create react app.
 The server and client are run separately.

 ```
 # terminal 1